cstckr/another_dockerized_flask_app/Readme.md

     - Start Docker Desktop.
     - Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
     - In Azure, go to the "Container registries" service and create a registry.
+    - In your Azure container registry, make sure to enable "Admin user" in the "Update" tab.
     - In a command terminal, go to your repository folder and run following commands:

 ```